Areppa/Scripts/README.md

 # Small scripts & script templates

-This repository contains small scripts and script templates that can be used to create new (and better) scripts.
+This repository contains a collection of scripts that can be used directly, as well as scripts that serve as templates or components that can be incorporated into new scripts.

 ### **USE AT YOUR OWN RISK!**
 Some of these scripts might destroy your files if used incorrectly!
 I take no responsibility if you happen to remove all of your files.
 To prevent that I recommend you check how these scripts work and figure out how commands work inside these scripts.